Variable Cost-Plus Pricing

 • Variable cost-plus pricing is a type of pricing method wherein the selling price of a given product is ascertained by adding a markup over the total variable cost of production of that product.

-• Variable costs include expenses that are subject to changes with production output.
+• Variable costs include expenses that are subject to changes in production output.

 • The variable cost-plus pricing method is suitable for firms where a high percentage of the total costs are variable.